Print to a specific printer

 sTray = Options.DefaultTrayID 'Save the current tray

-ActivePrinter = "HP LaserJet 4050 Series PS" 'Set the required label printer
+LaserJet 4050 Series PS" 'Set the required label printer

-'Options.DefaultTrayID = 260 'Set tray used for labels
+'Set tray used for labels

-Dialogs(wdDialogToolsCreateLabels).Show 'Pop up the label dialog
+With oDlg 'Pop up the envelopes dialog

 ActivePrinter = sCurrentPrinter 'Restore the original printer